Yvon Neptune: Overview of activity from 2004

 On 14 September 2005, 14 months after Neptune was first imprisoned, a formal statement of charges against him appeared.
 He was accused of participating in the "La Scierie Massacre," an alleged attack by Lavalas supporters in the La Scierie neighborhood of St. Marc.
 Subsequent investigations, including by the United Nations, revealed the massacre to be a struggle between two armed groups, with casualties on both sides.
 The Haitian Appeals Court prosecutor found that there was no credible evidence of Neptune’s involvement.
 Lawyers at the Inter-American Commission of Human Rights said that the statement of charges "contain[ed] no indication that Mr. Neptune directly perpetrated the crimes alleged against him nor is there a clearly defined connection between Mr. Neptune and those who are alleged to have perpetrated the crimes...The mental and factual elements necessary to establish Mr. Neptune’s responsibility…remain entirely unclear.”

-In May 2006, the Haitian prosecutor recommended dropping the charges against Neptune, because there was no credible evidence to support them.
+In May 2006, the Haitian prosecutor recommended dropping the charges against Neptune because there was no credible evidence to support them.

 After spending two years in prison and never having been tried, he was released on 28 July 2006.
 The charges against him were not dropped; he was released on health and humanitarian grounds.
 Hundreds of other members or supporters of the deposed Aristide administration remained in custody without trial.

 On 13 April 2007, the Appeals Court of Gonaives ruled that the courts had never had jurisdiction to try Neptune.
-Under Haiti’s Constitution, regular courts in Haiti cannot try high public officials unless they have been previously convicted by the High Court of Justice, a special court formed by the legislature, similar to impeachment in the United States.
+Under Haiti’s Constitution, regular courts in Haiti cannot try high public officials unless the High Court of Justice has previously convicted them, a special court formed by the legislature, similar to impeachment in the United States.
 In September 2009, the Haitian Government served this decision on Neptune and the other parties.
 When the appeal period elapsed a few days later, the dismissal of all charges became official.